 - Suicidal ideation

-In order to help someone in a depressive state, it’s in your best interest to:
+To help someone in a depressive state, it’s in your best interest to:

 - Study depression and how it affects someone